adamboy7/DSUwU/README.md

 `26761`), enter the desired port and the viewer will forward all input data to that port so other applications can consume it.

+The **Start input capture** tool lets you record controller input to a file.
+Choose the save location when prompted and the viewer will log state changes as JSON lines.
+Only button masks, sticks, triggers and touch values are recorded, so motion data is ignored.
+While capturing, the menu entry changes to **Stop input capture** which ends the capture and reverts the menu.